 3. A brand becomes self-explanatory

 If your vacation rental brand is recognizable, memorable and has a catchy name, you’re halfway there.
 If you have a logo that speaks for your business, even better.
-Both first-time and return customers alike will draw associations between your brand and what it means for them.
+Both first-time and return guests alike will draw associations between your brand and what it means for them.

 There are few people who see a bitten apple these days and don’t immediately think of the technology giant, or a tick and the slogan ‘just do it’ without thinking of Nike.